Toward a Physical Theory of Intelligence: Consciousness and the Epistemic Limits of Intelligent Systems

-\begin{proposition}[Dynamical incompleteness] If preserved information is finite and the internal dynamics are non-degenerate, then there exist distinctions about the system’s future evolution that cannot be inferred from its preserved informational structure. \end{proposition}
+\begin{proposition}[Dynamical epistemic incompleteness] For any system with finite preserved informational capacity evolving under non-trivial metriplectic dynamics, there exist differences in future evolution that cannot be deterministically inferred from the system’s preserved self-model. \end{proposition}

+\begin{proof} Let $x_1, x_2 \in B_z$ be two distinct microstates that map to the exact same current preserved encoding $z = \pi_\Phi(x_1) = \pi_\Phi(x_2)$ at time $t_0$.
+The system's true internal state evolves continuously under the exact metriplectic flow $\dot{x} = J(x)\nabla H(x) - \mathcal{R}(x)\nabla\Xi(x)$.
+Due to the divergence of trajectories within the continuous space $X$ (e.g., positive Lyapunov exponents in the reversible flow, or stochasticity in the dissipative flow), there exists a future time $T > t_0$ such that the forward evolutions $x_1(T)$ and $x_2(T)$ cross different basin separatrixes, landing in distinct future CCE basins $z_1' \neq z_2'$.
+Because the system's self-model at $t_0$ only has access to the macroscopic encoding $z$, and not the specific initial microstate ($x_1$ or $x_2$), it lacks the informational capacity to perfectly predict its own macroscopic future. \end{proof}

-These results establish a physical form of epistemic incompleteness.
-Just as no sufficiently expressive formal system can encode all truths about itself, no physically realizable system with finite preserved information can encode all true distinctions about its own internal dynamics.
-This incompleteness arises not from logical paradox, but from the irreversibility and coarse-graining inherent in physical information processing.
+These results establish a rigorously bounded, physical form of epistemic incompleteness.
+The limitations arise not from logical paradoxes (e.g., Gödelian self-reference), but directly from the necessity of coarse-graining.
+To form a CCE, a system must discard microscopic degrees of freedom.

-Because preserved information is necessarily limited by the system’s finite capacity for maintaining metastable distinctions, the expressive power of consciousness is bounded.
-Systems with greater preserved information capacity may represent more than weaker systems, but all remain subject to the same structural limitation: complete self-models are physically unattainable.
+Thus, the exact same physical constraints that make consciousness and self-modelling possible—by dynamically isolating macroscopic equivalence classes—simultaneously impose absolute physical limits on self-knowledge.
+Intelligence and consciousness can increase indefinitely in principle, but at every physical stage, the system’s self-model remains a strict, dynamically incomplete projection of a vastly richer underlying microscopic reality.